 1. Click into the Locations section from the left-navigation bar.
 Then, click into any of the locations you'd like to edit.

-3. Click the Set outgoing email address checkbox, then choose the email address you'd like to use from the dropdown list.
+3. Toggle on Use custom email address, then choose the email address you'd like to use from the dropdown list.
 Hit Save.

 Your SMTP configuration is now complete.
 Repeat the same steps for other locations if needed.